Want to know more about us?

 But at the heart of it all, horses are the reason.
 We've both had once-in-a-lifetime horses that changed our lives and taught us to be better people.

-We’re so fortunate to still be learning and to have opportunities to share that knowledge with generations of students.
+We're so fortunate to still be learning and to have opportunities to share that knowledge with generations of students.
+We hope we can help you experience the same joy and fulfillment.